creviceapp/creviceapp/readme.markdown

 ### Stroke gestures

-As you know, mouse gestures with strokes, namely, stroke gestures, is the most used and  needed of some kinds of mouse gestures.
+Mouse gestures with strokes, namely, stroke gestures, is the most used and  needed of some kinds of mouse gestures.
 CreviceApp naturally supports this.
 `@if` clause takes movements of the mouse, combination of `MoveUp`, `MoveDown`, `MoveLeft` and `MoveRight`, as it's argument then.